-People are being urged to use water wisely as England faces drought in August if the hot and dry weather continues.
+People are being urged to use water wisely as the UK continues to experience hot and dry weather.

 But what are the rules surrounding a hosepipe ban, and will you get fined if you get caught watering your plants during the restrictions?